neurobioinfo/scrnabox/README_HTO.md

 ```

 ### Step 3: QC and filter
-This step run QC and save the results under `${SCRNABOX_PWD}/step3`.
-The following code filters the data with these criteria: `nFeature_RNA > 1000 & nCount_RNA < 65000 & mitochondria_percent < 25`.
+In this step, quality control is performed on the data, and the resulting output is saved under `${SCRNABOX_PWD}/step3`.
+The data is filtered based on the following criteria: `nFeature_RNA > 1000 & nCount_RNA < 65000 & mitochondria_percent < 25`.
-- nFeatures_RNA is the number of unique RNA transcripts for each cell.
-If less than 300 we remove these cells as they might be debris or dead cells.  `--nFeature_RNA_L` and `--nFeature_RNA_U` are the upper and lower thresholds for nFeatures_RNA, respectively.
-- Sometimes cells with too many RNA transcripts are dublexs.
-It is better to us nCount_RNA to remove dublets. `nCount_RNA_L` and `nCount_RNA_U` are  the upper and lower threshold  for nCount_RNA, respectively.
-- Cells with a high amount of mitochondrial transcript compared to total RNA transcripts might be dead or dying and can add noise to the data making a clustering performance poor.
-We remove cells setting a default threshold of 25% (which is very high), `--mitochondria_percent_U` is the upper threshold  for the amount of mitochondrial transcript.
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \